 where a indexes accounts, p indexes proposals, m indexes meetings, c indexes firms, and t indexes year-months.
-The dependent variable, $WithMGMT{apmct}$, is a binary variable that equals one if the account votes in line with management recommendation and zero if it votes against, multiplied by 100.
-That is, $WithMGMT{apmct}$ equals 100 if the account votes for a management proposal or against a shareholder proposal.
-X{apmct} is a vector of covariates, including firm-meeting level covariates (log market equity, yearly abnormal return, a binary variable for dividend yield, Tobin's q, return on assets, and special meeting), firm-proposal-level variables (whether ISS's recommendation was in opposition to management's recommendation), and account-level or zipcode level variables (log account portfolio value, county 2016 presidential turnout percent, log zipcode income, zipcode fraction of over-65 year-olds, zipcode density, zipcode fraction with bachelors, zipcode fraction with post-bachelors). $\psi{Propcat}$, ζ{Ind} , and θ_t are proposal category, industry, and year-month fixed effects, which are replaced, in different specifications, by φ_p , ψ_m , φ{at} , φ{am} , φ{ac} , and/or $\phi{a,PropCat}$: proposal, meeting, account-year, account-meeting, account-firm, and account-proposal category fixed effects, respectively.
-All standard errors are clustered at the meeting and account level, and we weight observations so that each account-year has equal weight.
+The binary dependent variable, WithMGMTapmct, equals one if the account votes in line with management recommendation and zero if it votes against, multiplied by 100.
+That is, $With MGMT{apmct}$ equals 100 if the account votes for a management proposal or against a shareholder proposal.
+Xapmct is a vector of covariates, including firm-meeting level covariates (log market equity, yearly abnormal return, a binary variable for dividend yield, Tobin's q, return on assets, and special meeting), firm-proposal-level variables (whether ISS's recommendation was in opposition to management's recommendation), and account-level or zip-code level variables (log account portfolio value, county 2016 presidential turnout percent, log zip code income, zip code fraction of over-65 year-olds, zip code density, zip code fraction with a bachelor's degree, and zip code fraction with a post-bachelor's degree). $\psi{PropCat}$ , $\zeta{Ind}$ , and $\theta_t$ are proposal category, industry, and year-month fixed effects, which are replaced, in different specifications, by $\phi_p, \psi_m, \phi{at}, \phi{am}, \phi{ac}$ , and/or $\phi{a,PropCat}$ : proposal, meeting, account-year, account-meeting, account-firm, and account-proposal category fixed effects, respectively.
+Standard errors are clustered at the meeting and account level, and we weight observations so that each account-year has equal weight.

 Table 9 displays the results estimating Eq.
 (5).
 Each column includes different fixed effects to focus on variation in different independent variables.
-Column (1) includes only proposal category, industry, and year-month fixed effects, and is designed to give a general view of the relationship between voting choices and firm, firm-proposal, account, and zip-code level variables.
-In column (2), we include proposal fixed effects-comparing how different accounts vote on the same proposal-to provide a more precise estimate of account-level and zip code-level coefficients.
+Column (1) includes only proposal category, industry, and year-month fixed effects, and is designed to give a general view of the relation between voting choices and firm, firm-proposal, account, and zip-code level variables.
+In column (2), we include proposal fixed effects-comparing how different accounts vote on the same proposal-to better estimate account-level and zip code-level coefficients.
 In column (3), we include account-year fixed effects in addition to proposal category and industry fixed effects, focusing exclusively on the comparison between different securities in an account's portfolio to provide our best estimate of firm-level variables.
-In column (4), we include account-meeting fixed effects and account-proposal category fixed effects, which allow us to focus on ISS recommendations-how an account votes on an ISS-recommended proposal as compared to other proposals at the same meeting (and as compared to how that account generally votes in that proposal category).
-In column (5), we include account-year and proposal fixed effects, to provide a sharp focus on the account's ownership α , comparing voting choices against other firms held by the account in the same year and against other accounts voting on the same proposal.
+In column (4), we include account-meeting fixed effects and account-proposal category fixed effects, which allow us to focus on ISS recommendations-how an account votes on an ISS-recommended proposal as compared to other proposal category).
+In column (5), we include account-year and proposal fixed effects, to provide a sharp focus on the account's ownership $\alpha$ by comparing voting choices against other firms held by the account in the same year and against other accounts voting on the same proposal.
 Finally, in column (6), we add to column (5) account-firm fixed effects, to additionally compare a given retail investor's voting choices at meetings of the same firm in different years.